sohan-dutta/codebuddy-react-interview/README.md

 ### **Before starting keep in mind the below points**

-- The repo is configured with ESlint to check the code quality of your javascript code.
+- The repo is configured with **ESlint** to check the code quality of your javascript code.
-- The repo is configured with Stylelint to check the code quality of CSS.
-- Failing the rules set by the above linters will prevent you from committing to this repo
+- Failing the rules set by the above linters will _prevent you from committing to this repo_
-- The Project will show some VS Code plugins as recommendations, that help you regarding these linter, ESLint, Stylelint, Editorconfig, etc. Install these plugins for better experience.
+- The Project will show some VS Code plugins as recommendations, that help you regarding these linter, ESLint, Editorconfig, etc. Install these plugins for better experience.
-- Has bootstrap, react-router, many other libraries which you might need pre-installed.
+- Has bootstrap 5, react-router 6, many other libraries which you might need pre-installed.
 - You can install other npm packages if you want
 - Upon completing the problem, commit to your forked github repo and share the github repo url with us for review
 - Writing inline CSS is discouraged, utilise bootstrap or write your custom CSS in separate CSS files or CSS modules.
 - Create a `.env` by copying `.env.example` which contains your environment variables
 - UI must be responsive
 - Can use any online resources to solve the problem
-- Use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make API calls instead of `axios`.
+- Must use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make API calls instead of `axios`.
 Use `JSON.stringify` to convert the body to string when doing any POST request.
+Don't pass any headers like `Content-Type` or `Accept` in the request.
 - You have a total of **2 hrs** to complete the task

 ---

 ## Installation

+> **_Please read the below instructions carefully.
+Complete all the steps sequentially_**.

-1. **_FORK_** this repo to your own GitHub account. _DON'T CLONE THIS REPO_.
+1. **_FORK_** this repo to your own GitHub account. **_DON'T CLONE THIS REPO_**.
+Fork button is the top right corner of the page.
 2. Clone it to your local machine.
 3. Open the project folder in VS Code
 4. Install the recommended plugins